Via the research themes below you can find an overview of research projects with participation from researchers at the Section of Epidemiology

 Current main interest is development of a theory about causes and consequences of obesity.
 A new area of interest is the theory and methods about generating clinical epidemiologically valid evidence for ‘personalized medicine’.

-PI: Professor emeritus Thorkild IA Sørensen
+PI: Professor emeritus Thorkild I. A. Sørensen

 Formålet med Projekt Metropolit er at undersøge sammenhænge mellem forhold i barndommen og helbred i voksenlivet.
 Det overordnede formål er at bidrage til forebyggelsen af nogle af de store folkesygdomme (for eks. hjertekarsygdomme, diabetes, depression og demens).